 The Life Sciences Law Review: China

-Beginning in earnest in 2017, and in particular with the issuance of the Opinion on Deepening the Reform of the Review and Approval System and Encouraging the Innovation of Drugs and Medical Devices (Innovation Opinion) (No. 42 of 2017), the central government established a reform plan to create a true research-based, innovative industry for drugs and devices.
-These reforms included a notification system for clinical trials, acceptance of foreign data, expansion of clinical trial sites, and a marketing authorisation holder system that permitted smaller companies with research (but no manufacturing) capability to hold and reap the benefits of product approvals.
+Beginning in earnest in 2017, and deepening with the issuance of the Opinion on Deepening the Reform of the Review and Approval System and Encouraging the Innovation of Drugs and Medical Devices (Innovation Opinion) (No. 42 of 2017), the central government established a reform plan to create a true research-based, innovative industry for drugs and devices.
+These reforms included a quicker notification mechanism for approving clinical trials, acceptance of foreign data, expansion of the number of eligible clinical trial sites, and a marketing authorisation holder system that permits smaller companies with research (but no manufacturing) capability to hold and reap the benefits of product approvals.
 As will be discussed herein, the prior system tied one product licence to a specific manufacturing facility and made contract manufacturing and supply chain diversification difficult.

-For devices the evolution is more complete in some ways.
+For devices, the evolution is more complete in some ways.
 Although the Regulation for Supervision and Administration of Medical Devices (RSAMD) has not yet been amended since the Innovation Opinion in late 2017, the State Council and NMPA restructured that regulation more recently with a full revision in 2014 and a minor revision in early 2017.
-The NMPA only finished the implementing regulations for the 2014 regulation in 2018 as multiple new draft amendments for the RSAMD were appearing.
-Therefore, in some respects, such as with their more detailed good clinical practice and well-developed adverse event reporting and monitoring regulations, device regulations are further ahead of drugs.
+The NMPA was still finalising implementing regulations for the 2014 regulation in 2018 as multiple new draft amendments for the RSAMD were appearing.
+The State Council approved an amendment to the RSAMD on 21 December 2020, but the final text has not yet been released as of the time of this writing.2 Therefore, in some respects, such as with their more detailed good clinical practice and well-developed adverse event reporting and monitoring regulations, device regulations are further ahead of drugs.
 The sections below explore the device changes since 2014 with notes as to when the pending drafts of the RSAMD could particularly change the system.

 The regulatory regime